rundsk/dsk/frontend/README.md

 performance.
 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed with a DSK build!

-To run the frontend source code through `prettier`, use `make prettier`.
+To run the frontend source code through `prettier`, use `make format`.